alfredbaudisch/pardall_markdown/README.md

 ## Additional notices

-- For the mention requirement, you can put it anywhere in your application, for example, in the website footer or *About* page: `Powered by [PardallMarkdown](https://github.com/alfredbaudisch/pardall_markdown)`.
+- It's suggested that applications using this software mention this project name with a link to this project repository.
+You can put it anywhere in your application, for example, in a website footer or *About* page: `Powered by [PardallMarkdown](https://github.com/alfredbaudisch/pardall_markdown)`.
 - PardallMarkdown uses a snippet of code from [nimble_publisher](https://github.com/dashbitco/nimble_publisher), Copyright 2020 Dashbit, licensed under Apache License, Version 2.0.